-It is time to start thinking about 2017 and setting business goals.
-We all have a tendency to over-reach as January approaches, setting wild goals that we give up on half-way through the month, so it is important to be realistic in our aims.
+It is time to start thinking about the months ahead and start setting business goals.
+We all have a tendency to over-reach as we set up our strategic goals, setting wild goals that we give up on quite quickly, so it is important to be realistic in our aims.
 Below we examine how to set yourself realistic quarterly and yearly goals, as well as lead and lag goals.

 Setting SMART goals